farskid/zast/README.md

-# AstZod: Zod of AST parsing
+# Zast: Zod of AST parsing

 Parses an AST node against a schema and returns the parsed value if schema parsing passes successfully, otherwise throws an error.